How to clean your air conditioner filter

 Using your Quick Clean Kit adapters, move your brush along the blades of the fan horizontally.
 Place the vertical vanes back into their respective guides one by one, they will click into place.

-Install the horizontal vane by following the removal steps in reverse.
-If the horizontal vane isn’t re-installed correctly, all LED lamps will blink when power is turned back on.
+Follow the removal steps in reverse to install the horizontal vane.
+If the horizontal vane isn’t reinstalled correctly, all LED lamps will blink when the power is turned back on.

 Don’t forget to carefully place the Air and Air Cleaning Filters back into their original positions, along with the front panel fitting.
 Your Mitsubishi Electric Air Conditioner is now cleaned and ready for use.